JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

    a.
 The chosen DC-DC converter requires an input voltage at least 1.5V higher than the output voltage and can input 4-40V and output 1.5-35V.
 These ranges allow for a 5V input and a 3V output.

 4. The chosen wall adapter is rated for 100V-240V 50/60Hz AC which covers the US electrical system
-5. Chosen battery has a stated capacity of 25000 mA and uses an internal battery voltage of 3.7 V for a power capacity of 92.5 Wh.
+5. The chosen battery has a stated capacity of 25000 mAh and uses an internal battery voltage of 3.7 V for a power capacity of 92.5 Wh.
 Using this and the typical power draw of 0.831 W tells us that it will run for 111.31 hours on a single charge with no additional power from the solar cell.
 This is 2.319x the minimum operation time.
-6. Battery capacity is stated at 25000 mA or 92.5 Wh at 3.7 V. This is greater than the calculated minimum of 39.888 Wh
+6. Battery capacity is stated at 25000 mAh at 3.7 V for a total of 92.5 Wh.
+This is greater than the calculated minimum of 39.89 Wh
-7. Built in solar cell provides can provide 6W during peak sun hours Gaining 6 W*4.5 h = 27 Wh given 4.5 hours of peak sun which is greater than the 19.988 W daily usage.
+7. Built in solar cell provides can provide 6 W during peak sun hours Gaining 6 W * 4.5 h = 27 Wh given 4.5 hours of peak sun which is greater than the 19.988 Wh daily usage.

 ## BOM
 | Designator | Manufacturer | Manufactured Part # | Description                                                                     | Quanitity | Price Each |